 - Courses in Canberra, arranged by the Department, will be scheduled with consideration given to Parliamentary sitting periods wherever possible.

-- Electorate employees may travel to learning and development activities as official business in accordance with the arrangements in the travel determination.
+- Electorate employees may travel to learning and development activities as official business in accordance with the arrangements at items 23-24 of the travel determination.
 The costs for this travel will be debited against the Electorate Support Budget, if applicable.

-- Employees who use the additional travel under paragraph 32 should clearly mark their IPEA Form: Staff Travelling and/or Motor Vehicle Allowance Claim as being for attendance at the relevant type of training to ensure that the costs are not debited against the Electorate Support Budget.
+- Employees who use the additional travel under paragraph 25 should clearly mark their IPEA Staff Travelling and/or Motor Vehicle Allowance Claim as being for attendance at the relevant type of training to ensure that the costs are not debited against the Electorate Support Budget.

 - Personal employees can travel to learning and development activities as official business in accordance with the arrangements in the travel determination.